-If you have been in network marketing for any length of time, you are sure to be bombarded by distributors of pretty much every product on the planet.
-As a 3 year distributor of MXI, the makers of XO Healthy Chocolate, I have had my share of attempts to convince me to leave my XO business for one of these MLM network home business opportunities.
+If you have been in network marketing for any length of time, you are sure to be bombarded by promoters of pretty much every product on the planet.
+As a 3 year promoter of Well Beyond, the makers of XO Healthy Chocolate, I have had my share of attempts to convince me to leave my XO business for one of these MLM network home business opportunities.

 I am one of those people that just won’t be involved in something I don’t believe in.
 I actually value my sleep and prefer to sleep soundly at night knowing I am helping others and not taking advantage.
 Clearly there are many legitimate network marketing businesses.
 The key is to make sure you do your due diligence before getting involved.
 That is exactly what I did before I got involved with Well Beyond Chocolate I like the fact that Well Beyond Chocolate, the makers of XO Healthy Chocolate products has been in business over 7 years and they are debt free.
 I love the corporate culture and the owners and founders of the company, Jeanette Brooks and Andrew Brooks.
 You could not meet nicer, more caring people.
 The products we have make a difference in lives.
 They make a difference in my life and in the life of my autistic adult son.
 When the doctors start agreeing that there is a benefit, you know you are on the right track.